 Amer Fort is 11km outside the city – set off early to avoid the crowds and see the sunrise - it's worth the early start!
 Amer is the original, historic capital of Rajasthan, the fort was the royal residence, overshadowed by the Jaigargh Fort which housed the military, on the hilltop ridge above - the two are connected by a subterranean tunnel system to enable the royal family to escape to higher ground when under threat of invasion.

 Jaigargh is quieter and less ornate - with a fascinating armoury and the views across to Jaipur and the Aravalli mountain range are breath-taking.
 Amer Fort itself can be blisteringly hot.
-The large courtyards, composed or red sandstone and marble offer little shade, so wear sunscreen!
+The large courtyards, composed of red sandstone and marble offer little shade, so wear sunscreen!
 It's worth getting a guide (they are Government regulated), rather than wandering around aimlessly - there is so much rich history, both social and architectural, to drink in.

-After your early start, stop off for a delicious breakfast from Jagdamba Paratha - this is a very unassuming slightly grubby looking café by the side of road but people travel from HUGE distances to eat these delicious buttery little creations and trust me - one is not enough!!
+After your early start, stop off for a delicious breakfast from Jagdamba Paratha - this is a very unassuming slightly tired looking café by the side of road but people travel from HUGE distances to eat these delicious buttery little creations and trust me - one is not enough!!
 There is of course chai on the menu and here the masala tea in very good, too.

 On your way back into town, pull over and get 'the snap' of the Jal Mahal lake palace - closed to the public - it's a quiet vista after the busy forts - the lake is usually teeming with water buffalo, herons and if you're lucky you'll see a few elephants pass by.